Weather in Las Vegas is categorized as an arid desert climate, which is quite distinct from what most people are accustomed to.

 JUNE - F 99 - 75 -- C 37 - 24

 Summer is here.
-Mid-days get toasty, early mornings and late evenings will feel pretty good.
-After sunset you'll feel the temps drop nicely.
+Mid-days get toasty, early mornings and late evenings will feel pretty good first 2 weeks or so.
+After sunset you'll feel the temps drop nicely then.

 Strip - continue with summer wear, day or night, with nights usually being quite nice, but be sure to stay hydrated.